Mental Health Intensive

 Dr. Peter Fonagy, founder of Mentalization Based Therapy, explains the core concepts of mentalization.

-In the past, clinicians only had access to a tiny sliver of information relevant to your mental health.
-This made it difficult to build an accurate picture of your strengths and challenges.
+In the past, mental health professionals only had access to a tiny sliver of information about their clients.
+This made it difficult to get a comprehensive assessment, or measure progress.

 We take a different approach.
-We seek to understand each patient through multiple lenses, creating a more detailed, holistic model of you.
-Our approach allows us to better understand your current struggles, and to have quantitative measures for whether treatment is working, allowing us to refine our treatment strategy in real time.
+We seek to understand each patient through multiple quantitative and qualitative lenses.
+This helps us better understand your struggles, determine whether treatment is working, and refine our strategy in real time.

 How We Measure